ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 The built-in executor profiles are ``slurm`` and ``lsf``.
 The built-in container runtime profiles are ``docker``, ``singularity``, and ``apptainer``.

-For example, to run ``InterProScan`` to analyse the protein sequences using Docker locally:
+For example, to run ``InterProScan`` to analyse the protein sequences using Docker locally (the default executor):

 .. code-block:: bash